 - Non-Degree Programs

-The Potomac Environmental Research and Education Center (PEREC) has recently moved to a 45,000 square foot, LEED-certified environmental research and education facility called Potomac Science Center (PSC) located at the Belmont Bay development near the mouth of the Occoquan River.
+In addition, the department has a strong presence (the Potomac Environmental Research and Education Center or PEREC) at Potomac Science Center, a 45,000 sf facility located on the tidal Potomac River in Woodbridge, Virginia, about 30 minutes south of the Fairfax campus.
 PEREC occupies much of the space in the new waterfront building with wet labs for teaching and research, lecture rooms, offices for faculty, graduate students, and other researchers, a spatial analysis laboratory, and a library/resource center.
-PEREC is led by Dr. R. Christian Jones and four other ESP faculty (DeMutsert, Fowler, Sklarew, and Smith) are resident fellows along with two chemists (Foster, Huff) and one geologist (McBride), making PEREC a truly interdisciplinary nexus of research on the Potomac River and its watershed.
+PEREC is led by Dr. R. Christian Jones and four other ESP faculty (DeMutsert, Fowler, Glaberman, and Smith) are resident fellows along with two chemists (Foster, Huff) and one geologist (McBride), making PEREC a truly interdisciplinary nexus of research on the Potomac River and its watershed.

 Both the master’s and doctoral programs meet the increasing need for trained environmental professionals who can address the problems of land and water management, land use and urbanization, wetland loss, microbial ecology, bioremediation, conservation biology, and ecosystem preservation.
 Graduates from this program will have developed knowledge and skills in the collection, analysis, and interpretation of scientific data, as well as in the integration of scientific understanding into the public policy process.
 Areas of specific departmental focus include ecosystems, conservation, environmental biocomplexity, molecular ecology, sustainability science, environmental policy and management, and human/environmental interactions.

 These programs have been designated Green Leaf programs.
 For further information, please go to Green Leaf Programs and Courses.

 This section contains forms, guidelines, and important dates.

 Contains general admission information pertaining to the ESP department.